 Apart from a better low-light camera, the company has also managed to squeeze 10x hybrid (AI) zoom in the smartphone to go up to 50x digital zoom.
 Huawei has left no stone unturned to create an excellent camera phone, but can it live up to its hype?
 Let’s see if Huawei P30 Pro is worthy of being the low-light camera king of 2019.

 All the images were taken without a tripod and flash.
 The camera result has not been altered and represents the real strengths and weaknesses of the Huawei P30 Pro.

 Standard Auto Mode

 The 40MP SuperSpectrum camera has created a new pathway for smartphone cameras.
-It collects more data from the same scene due to the presence of the RYYB sensor, which makes it much more effective in low-light.
+It collects more data from the same scene due to the RYYB sensor’s presence, which makes it much more effective in low light.

 When it comes to camera performance at night, Huawei P30 Pro has left us in a daze.
 In the standard auto mode, the smartphone provides excellent color reproduction and balanced exposure.

 In the above image, you can see that the SuperSpectrum camera has managed to take in all of the colors on the Bahria’s Eiffel Tower and has not mashed them together.
 Huawei has finally toned down the excess sharpening of the image in P30 Pro, and now we get a realistic photo that is neither too soft nor too sharp.